The Financial Services Expertise Series: This training article is for financial professionals.

 Large Company Cleanup Project

 What happens if we do cleanup, walk away for 12 months, and when we come back it’s a mess again?
 For several years in my career, that’s what we did and that’s how I knew how to bill, by the hour.
 That’s also why we formed Trusted CFO Solutions, so we could change how this was done.
 In the old model, I didn’t want to get out of bed, go to work to clean up a set of books that I knew would be terrible in 12 months.
+It wasn’t a rewarding endeavor.
 We can’t accept this approach in our profession.
 Billing by the hour on those types of things is zero value to the clients.
 Clients don’t want clean-up.
 Clients say, “No, no, just give me a dashboard, I’ll pay you $10K for that, but by the hour cleanup, please don’t do it.”

 That was my first few clients and career for many years.
 It doesn’t work anymore, so we’ve got to change how we do it or our profession will slowly die.
-They can simply hire an internal person to handle their tax returns.
+They can simply hire an internal person to handle their bookkeeping.
 Clean up work is a necessary evil, but it has nothing to do with the bread and butter for a healthy accounting services practice.
-The ongoing continuous improvement and optimization is the future and how we convey our knowledge in a meaningful way.
+The ongoing continuous improvement and optimization is the future and how we must convey our knowledge in a meaningful way.

 Help clients get cleaned up and provide meaningful answers.
 Share your expertise and your knowledge as you help your clients.